Myrtillocactus geometrizans f. cristatus P.V.Heath

 How to Grow and Care

 In summer, place Myrtillocactus in direct sunlight.
 In winter, find a cooler, light spot.
-That will allow it to go well-rested into next spring, which will make it more likely to flower.
+That will allow it to go well-rested into next spring, making it more likely to flower.

-This easy-care plant doesn't want a lot of water.
+These easy-care plants don't want a lot of water.
 Allow the soil to dry out before you give it another drink.
 Keep the soil completely dry in winter.
-Need a well-drained soil mix with small gravel added to ensure drainage.
+The plants need a well-drained soil mix with small gravel added to ensure drainage.

-Feed your Myrtillocactus once a month in spring and summer using special cactus food.
+Feed your Myrtillocactus monthly in spring and summer using special cactus food.

 Since they are big-sized plants, they need plenty of space for their roots.
 Repotting should be done every other year or when the plant has outgrown its pot.